Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \subsubsection{3D reconstruction}

-To demonstrate the scalability of our model, we also simulated 3D reconstructions.
+To demonstrate the scalability of our model, we also simulate 3D reconstructions.
 The sample under study is displayed in Fig.~\ref{fig:fig7}(a).
 The simulation domain is a cube of size $N_x = N_y = N_z = 101$ of resolution $dx=dy=dz=200$ nm.
 The simulated illumination sequence involves 80 illuminations spirally distributed within a pupil of numerical aperture $\text{NA} = 0.8$.
 Each illumination is repeated for 11 wavelengths uniformly distributed between 800 and 875 nm.

-The forward model used in our optimization process is still a 5$^{\textrm{th}}$ order Born model since we remain in a weakly scattering regime.
+The forward model used in our optimization process is still a 5$^{\textrm{th}}$ order Born model since we remain in a weakly multiple scattering regime.
 The optimization is performed over 1000 epochs to ensure convergence, although a good reconstruction can already be achieved after 400 epochs.
 The reconstruction was efficiently carried out on an RTX 6000 Ada GPU with 48GB of VRAM.
 Each epoch took 30 seconds, which is longer than for an equivalent transmission reconstruction, as wave propagation needs to be computed for multiple wavelengths.

 Due to the long training time, we fine-tuned our optimization algorithm on a smaller cube and applied the same hyper-parameters to the larger one.
-We used a learning rate of $\epsilon = 2 \times 10^{-5}$, momentum parameters $(\beta_1, \beta_2) = (0.9, 0.999)$, and a weight factor $\gamma = 0.1$ to generate the figure.
+We used a learning rate of $\alpha = 2 \times 10^{-5}$, momentum parameters $(\beta_1, \beta_2) = (0.9, 0.999)$, and a weight factor $\gamma = 0.1$ to generate the figure.
 The result of the optimization process is displayed in Fig.~\ref{fig:fig7}.
 It appears that in 3D, it is still possible to obtain good reconstructions of cells in the foreground, by using cells in the background.
 The average values of the various substructures remain consistent with the ground truth.
 However, the reconstruction quality is not as good as in 2D, due to the larger number of parameters to optimize and the increased difficulty in tuning the hyperparameters.